 Yes to both.
 If you want a custom font designed, we can do that.
-Designing cursive fonts from scratch is not cheap - figure on $3,000 as a ballpark number.
+Designing Cursive fonts from scratch is not cheap - figure on $3,000 as a ballpark number.
 Manuscript font families are about a third of that.
 We can modify any of our products in any way you want, and can tell you when things will get expensive.

 For your custom font, the better your starting examples, the less it will cost.
 A consulting company in Mexico asked us to design a font to be used in Mexican schools, optimized for Spanish accents.
-Their direction to us included an Adobe Illustrator file showing all the basic cursive letters, number, and punctuation.
+Their direction to us included an Adobe Illustrator file showing all the basic cursive letters, numbers, and punctuation.
 The font was designed and delivered to them for $2,000.
 But realize that they had excellent examples of what they wanted, and had very few corrections required along the way.
 They were very good to work with.

 A well-behaved cursive links smoothly from one letter to the next, using graceful curves that we (and the dictionary) call ligatures.
 These ligatures need to be inserted between base (stripped down) letters, and are specific for each pair of letters.
 That is, the ligature between a and b is quite different from the ligature between b and a.
 All the logic of selecting which ligature connects each pair of letters has been coded into a program we supply called -- appropriately -- LinkLetter.
 Each font family has a different LinkLetter and they are NOT interchangeable.
 Using Linkletter is very easy.
 Do your typing using the cursive font, Select the text to be linked (highlight it), Cut from the Edit menu, run LinkLetter, and Paste.
 The resultant text will look gorgeously connected.
 If you change the font, however, it will look like gibberish.
 Pages 5 and 6 of the User Guide describe the process in more detail.
 The linking process takes less than 10 seconds to do.